component-network/viewscript-server/README.md

 # ViewScript Server

+**ViewScript Server** is a package you can use to build a web app with Node.js and ViewScript code.

+## What is ViewScript?

 **ViewScript** is a superset of HTML for building web apps.
 It can be used for content management, static site generation, and server-side rendering.

-**ViewScript Server** is a package you can use to build a web app with Node.js and ViewScript code.

 ## How to Use